commerceguys/addressing/README.md

 1. The postal code is prefixed with the destination's postal code prefix.
 2. The country name is added to the formatted address, in both the current locale and English.
-This matches the recommandation given by the Universal Postal Union, to avoid difficulties in countries of transit.
+This matches the recommendation given by the Universal Postal Union, to avoid difficulties in countries of transit.

 ```php
 use CommerceGuys\Addressing\Address;